Academic Freedom Policy

 if they have completed the requirements for their degree or certificate at the end

-of the fall semester or if they are completing the requirements for their degree
+of the fall term or if they are completing the requirements for their degree

-or certificate at the end of the spring semester.
+or certificate at the end of the spring term.
 Students completing in the summer

 can also participate if they have nine credits or less remaining, they have registered